 Pull Up A Chair and Let's Chat!

 Pinto beans have been a staple in my life for as long as I can remember.
 My dad is a cowboy and a rancher.
 Cowboys eat pinto beans with everything and with most meals.
 When my granny was alive, she was the official bean maker of the family - making pot upon pot over the years.
-If there is a recipe that has been with me from the beginning, its pinto beans.
+If there is a recipe that has been with me from the beginning, it's pinto beans.

 These Instant Pot Pinto Beans would make my granny proud.
 In my opinion, they're perfect.
 The flavor is spot on with the smokey ham hock and the bay leaves.
 Everything simply goes into the Instant Pot and in an hour, you'll have to most wonderful, tender beans ever.